 In order to regain the ground that has been conceded to disruptor Fintechs for some time, the philosophy and culture of established traditional banks must be reinvented.
 Many changes need to be made, starting with the adaptation to the digital environment.

 An option such as Open Banking should be fully exploited.
-In order to do this, it is necessary to educate customers about its use and the benefits it can offer them.
+In order to do this, it is necessary to educate customers on its pros and cons, the best approaches to implement it, and its uses.
 It is also important to learn to compete with the current crop of technologies that have displaced them.

 Finally, it is necessary to learn how to take advantage of all security alternatives, such as software and programs that guarantee the care of customers’ data.

 Open Banking is a great alternative to the current financial system.
 It offers many advantages, such as increased convenience, access to a diverse range of financial services, and a network of synergetic third-party applications.
 But it also has some disadvantages, being the security risks of sharing data the most important drawback.
 It is important to prioritise the protection of customer data above all else, thus harnessing open banking in tandem with strong security protocols and stringent regulatory compliance.